Energy

 Energy Action Plan Update

-Partners in Energy and the City of Golden Valley recruited 12 local leaders, business representatives, and residents to serve on the Energy Action Team.
+PIE and the City of Golden Valley recruited 12 local leaders, business representatives, and residents to serve on the Energy Action Team.
 The team also included City staff and a Minnesota GreenCorps member.
-Partners in Energy facilitated five workshops engaging the stakeholders from the Energy Action Team to develop a strategic energy action plan.
+PIE facilitated five workshops engaging the stakeholders from the Energy Action Team to develop a strategic energy action plan.

 Energy Action Plan Focus Areas: